 You already have abortion pills?
 Find instructions, information around dosage, safety precautions and tips here.

-Mifepristone is not officially registered by the country’s pharmaceutical authority.
+Mifepristone is officially registered by the country’s pharmaceutical authority.

 Misoprostol is registered